Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 - Persistent automations (automation scenarios that work even if the device is offline) - *soon*
 - Connectivity-related device state indication - requires a monochrome/RGB/addressable LED attached to the NCP
-- User button - requires a momentary push button attached to the NCP
+- User button, which also functions as a configuration reset - requires a momentary push button attached to the NCP
 - Non-volatile storage for [Preferences](https://github.com/vshymanskyy/Preferences)
 - File System storage
 - Factory testing and provisioning